 Channels

 A channel is where a message comes from.
-Wick agents are reachable from three channels at once:
+Wick agents are reachable from four channels at once:

 | Channel | Connection | Session key | Source |